 Protected marshlands filled with rare flora and fauna, with peak trekking possibilities nearby

 Located near the Kuju mountain range, both Tadewara Marshland and Bogatsuru Wetland are ecosystems that preserve unusual flora and also shelter various forms of wildlife.
 Tadewara and Bogatsuru were registered as protected under the Ramsar Convention in 2005, signifying it to be of high ecological importance.

 The Kuju mountains offer trails up to peaks such as Mt.
-Ito and Mt.
+Hosho and Mt.
 Mimata, with some of the routes requiring a full day to cover.
 Many of the paths are suitable for all ages, however.